ArtSabintsev/Cognac/README.md

 ### Specific Rules
 - Keywords, which are pink, should always be bolded.
-- Documentation Keywords (e.g., URLs), which are light-gray, should always be bolded.
+- Documentation Keywords, which are light-gray, should always be bolded.

 ## Themes
 ### Atom